Hole in the Head: Commercial performance

 "Hole in the Head" made its first appearance on the Swedish Singles Chart on 5 December 2003 at number 17.
 The song peaked at number seven in the issue dated 23 January 2004 and became the Sugababes' first top-ten entry in Sweden.
 It peaked at number eight on the Swiss Singles Chart for two consecutive weeks, and number nine on the German Singles Chart.
 "Hole in the Head" became a top-twenty hit on the Belgium (Flanders) Ultratop chart, Finnish Singles Chart, and Hungarian Singles Chart.
 The single debuted and peaked at number 25 on the Australian Singles Chart, where it charted for 12 weeks.
 It was more successful on the New Zealand Singles Chart, where it peaked at number 11 for two non-consecutive weeks and charted for a total of 15 weeks.
-Upon its release in the United States, "Hole in the Head" peaked at number one on the Billboard Hot Dance Club Songs chart, number 24 on the Billboard Pop Songs chart, and number 96 on the Billboard Hot 100 chart.
+Upon its release in the United States, "Hole in the Head" peaked at number one on the Billboard Dance Club Play chart, number 24 on the Billboard Mainstream Top 40 chart, and number 96 on the Billboard Hot 100 chart.
 The song debuted at number 98 on the Billboard Hot 100 issue dated week ending 12 June 2004 and rose to number 96 the following week, before dropping off the chart.